nancy6o6/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
 title:
-- 董晶
+- Chinese name: 董晶
-- Jing Dong
+- English name: Jing Dong

 # Is this the primary user of the site?
 superuser: true